z505/TProcess-Delphi/README.md

 # TProcess-Delphi
 TProcess for Delphi, ported from Freepascal

+## Issues
+Options currently known to not be working: poUsePipes.
+Hopefully above will be fixed shortly.

+## About TProcess
 TProcess allows one to capture the output from another executable in a cross platform way.

 Many developers have complained that there is no equivalent in Delphi, so why not port it?
 That's what this project intends to do.